 Previous Work: Most early image database approaches used a very small set of "simple" features: for example pixel histograms of color, vertical and/or horizontal edges.
-Initial approaches focused exclusively on color measures because they are pose insensitive [5].
+Initial approaches focused exclusively on color measures because they are pose insensitive [7].
 Unfortunately these measures are also very non-selective-many images have blue pixels and vertical edges.
 A query with such simple features must stake out a very complex and irregular region in the feature space.
 Finding such a region is a complex process that requires much more data than the few examples selected by the user.
 As a result, instead of the system learning the query, users are required to fine-tune weights for the features based on their prior knowledge and intuition.
 Simple features often do not adequately separate the many possible visual classes (e.g. cars may be colored red, black, etc.).
+More recent systems such as [6, 8, 3, 5] included more features but did focus on high-dimensional representations and more complex classifiers.